SUPPORTS TO ENCOURAGE LOW-INCOME FAMILIES

 – SELF's IDA program helps low- to moderate-income families achieve home ownership, higher education, or small business ownership through matched savings accounts.

--SELF offers a newly revamped employment and education program that promotes self-sufficiency through goal setting and barrier removal.
-The 12 week program helps paticipants obtain more gainful employment through workshops and one-on-one job coaching.
+-SELF offers an employment and education program that promotes self-sufficiency through goal setting and barrier removal.
+The 12-week program helps paticipants obtain more gainful employment through workshops and one-on-one job coaching.

 Microenterprise and Microloan Program